Observation of excited $\Omega_c^0$ baryons in $\Omega_b^- \to \Xi_c^+ K^-\pi^-$ decays: Summary and conclusion

 The investigation of the \Xicp\Km mass spectrum has revealed four excited \Omegac baryons, \OmegacXXa, \OmegacXXb, \OmegacXXc, \OmegacXXd, and a threshold enhancement as also seen in Ref.~\cite{LHCb-PAPER-2017-002}.
 The \OmegacXXe state is not observed, therefore an upper limit on its production rate is set by scanning the likelihood profile, $\pcaloverXicKpi{\OmegacXXe} < 0.03$ at $95\%$ confidence level~(CL).
 Measurements of the \OmegacXX masses and widths, together with an upper limit of $\Gamma_{\OmegacXXb}<1.6\mev$ at 95\% CL are reported.
 Their spin assignments are tested based on the distribution of the helicity angle in the decay chain $\Omegab \to \OmegacXX \pim, \; \OmegacXX\to\Xicp\Km$.
 Significance values of excluding the $J=1/2$ spin hypothesis for $\OmegacXXb$ and \OmegacXXc are $2.2\,\sigma$ and $3.6\,\sigma$, respectively.
 All results are summarised in Table~\ref{tab:final_results}.
 The combined hypothesis on the spin of the four peaks in the order $J = 1/2$, $1/2$, $3/2$, $3/2$, as proposed in several works~\cite{Karliner:2017kfm, Padmanath:2017lng, Wang:2017zjw}, is rejected with a $p$-value corresponding to $3.5$ standard deviations once systematic uncertainties are taken into account.

-These results hint that the interpretation of the five peaks observed in Ref.~\cite{LHCb-PAPER-2017-002} as $\lambda$-mode excited states might need to be revisited.
-The spin assignment of the four observed peaks is consistent with $\lambda$-mode excitations with quantum numbers $J=1/2$, $3/2$, $3/2$, and $5/2$.
-In such scenario, a spin $1/2$ $\lambda$-mode is still to be observed, and the nonobservation of the \OmegacXXe baryon would be consistent with the state being either one of the $2S$ doublet, or a $\rho$-mode $P$-wave excitation.
-Further investigation of the threshold enhancement is required to establish its resonant nature.
+The results of the angular analysis together to the absence of the \OmegacXXe state in the \Xicp\Km spectrum in \Omegab decays and in \ep\en collisions at Belle~\cite{Yelton:2017qxg}, suggest that the interpretation of the five peaks observed in Ref.~\cite{LHCb-PAPER-2017-002} as $\lambda$-mode excited states might be invalid.
+In such a scenario, only the four peaks observed in this analysis would be $\lambda$-mode excitations (with quantum numbers $J=1/2$, $3/2$, $3/2$, and $5/2$) and a spin $1/2$ $\lambda$-mode state would be still to be observed.
+The nonobservation of the \OmegacXXe baryon would be consistent with the state being either one of the $2S$ doublet, decaying to $\Xicp\Km$ in $P$-wave~\cite{Karliner:2017kfm, Galkin:2020iat}, or a $\rho$-mode $P$-wave excitation with spin $3/2^-$ that requires $D$-wave between \Xicp and \Km.
+Finally, the $\Xicp\Km$ spectrum also features an excess at the \Xicp\Km mass threshold.
+An analogous enhancement was observed in the inclusive $\Xicp\Km$ spectrum~\cite{LHCb-PAPER-2017-002} and interpreted as the partially reconstructed decay $\OmegacXXc\to \PXi_\cquark^{\prime +} (\to \Xicp\gamma) \Km$ with the photon escaping detection.
+However, such an explanation does not hold here, given that the partially reconstructed decay $\Omegab \to \PXi_\cquark^{\prime +} \Km \pim$ does not populate the mass region selected for the exclusive \decay{\Omegab}{\Xicp\Km\pim} decay.
+While the current data do not provide enough sensitivity to determine the parameters of the structure, such as the mass, natural width and spin, future data acquired with the upgraded LHCb detector will provide insights to establish its nature.